ThibHlln/torrentpy/README.md

 ## Input/Output File Formats

 TORRENTpy is designed to read CSV (Comma-Separated Values) files and NetCDF (Network Common Data Form) files.
-However, the use of NetCDF files requires the Python package `netCDF4` to be installed on the Python implementation where this package is installed (specific requirements for the installation of `netCDF4` exist and can be found at [unidata.github.io/netcdf4-python](http://unidata.github.io/netcdf4-python/).
+However, the use of NetCDF files requires the Python package `netCDF4` to be installed on the Python implementation where this package is installed (specific pre-requisites prior the installation of `netCDF4` exist and can be found at [unidata.github.io/netcdf4-python](http://unidata.github.io/netcdf4-python/)).

 ## Version History